-If the Google Groups for Business service is enabled, you can set sharing options that determine:
+When using Google Groups for Business, you can set sharing options that determine:

 - Whether people outside your domain can access your groups service

-To set options for Google Groups for Business:
+To set sharing options for Groups for Business:

 - Sign in to the Google Admin console.

-- Click Google Apps > Groups for Business.
+- From the dashboard, go to Apps > Google Apps > Groups for Business.

-- Public on the Internet: Anyone outside your domain can access your Google Groups service and view the list of groups in your Groups directory.
+- Public on the Internet: Anyone inside or outside your domain can access your Groups service and view the list of groups in your Groups directory.
 They may also be able to do the following, depending on a group's access settings: